ansible/workshops/exercises/ansible_rhel/2.6-workflows/README.md

 #### Web operations team

-* `node.js` needs to be installed, the firewall needs to be opened and `node.js` should get started.
+* `httpd`, `firewalld`, and `node.js` need to be installed, `SELinux` settings configured, the firewall needs to be opened, and `httpd` and `node.js` should get started.

 #### Web developers team

-* The most recent version of the web application needs to be deployed.
+* The most recent version of the web application needs to be deployed and `node.js` needs to be restarted.

+In other words, the Web operations team prepares a server for application deployment, and the Web developers team deploys the application on the server.

 ---